-(S/NF/WNINTEL) Measurement of the trainee sources' с. progress by the above method does not reflect their readiness for intelligence collection operations.
+(S/SK/WNINTEL) Measurement of the trainee sources' progress by the above method does not reflect their readiness for intelligence collection operations.
 The SRI-I subcontracted training procedure, as stated previously, was developed by the subcontractor to enhance the reliability (scientific replicability) of RV, not to refine or develop RV resolution to a point of operational useability within the intelligence community.
 Operational development has been an integral part of in-house training since 1978.
-The SRI-I subcontracted training described above, or a program modeled thereafter, is alone insufficient to prepare sources for operational intelligence Even the best of RV sessions produced by the collection. training method falls short of many operational expectations/requirements. benefits of the The SRI-I subcontracted training format are that it is learnable, it instills confidence, it provides experience, and it may serve as Approved For Release 2007/08/07 CIA-R0P96-00788R001000370001-1 a foundation for later development of operational capabilities.
+The SRI-I subcontracted training described above, or a program modeled thereafter, is alone insufficient to prepare sources for operational intelligence collection.
+Even the best of RV sessions produced by the training method falls short ofmany operational expectations/requirements.
+The benefits of the subcontracted training format are that it is learnable, it instills confidence, it provides experience, and it may serve as a foundation for later development of operational capabilities.
 Training during the second quarter of 1985 will include processes designed to develop RV source abilities commensurate with operational goals.
-The association with the undersigned and the intelligence community is classified CONFIDENTIAL.
-SGF0IA3 • • • • •